-It’s something that happens to pretty much every penis-having kid on earth, usually when they’re about 3 years old.
-No, not the act of Stretch Armstrong-ing their penis and laughing maniacally (although that will happen).
-Rather, they’ll wake up one morning and decide that trains are, officially, the coolest thing in the world.
-For the next year, they will decree, every shirt must have a train on it, every tool must become a track, and the name of Thomas the Tank Engine must be spoken with the reverence due to a god.
+It’s something that happens to pretty much every boy on earth, usually when they’re about 3-years-old: They’ll wake up one morning and decide that trains are, officially, the coolest thing in the world.
+For the next year, they will decree that every shirt must have a train on it, every tool must become a track, and the name of Thomas the Tank Engine must be spoken with the reverence due to a god.
 They will be loco for locomotives.

 And if it isn’t trains, their obsession will revolve around cars, trucks, or anything with a big engine and wheels, really.
 It almost seems like boys are somehow biologically drawn toward fast things with wheels.
 And, well, it’s because they are.
 Your child’s love of choo-choos serves an important purpose — a major enough one that, if your kid’s not already obsessed with trains, you just might want to get a steam engine in their hands.

 For a long time, the prevailing thought was that boys loved trains because society tells them to love trains.
-But, it seems like natural biology has a lot to do with it.
+But it seems like biology has a lot to do with it too.

 Here’s why: Little human boys aren’t the only ones drawn to things that roll — little monkey boys are, too.
 In 2014, a group of scientists gave both traditional ‘boy’ and ‘girl’ toys to a group of monkeys to see what they’d choose.
-The boy monkeys, they found, gravitated toward cars and balls, while the girls played with pots and dolls.
-And that wasn’t a fluke — the experiment’s been reproduced twice since, with the same result every time.
+The male monkeys, they found, gravitated toward cars and balls, while the girls played with pots and dolls.
+And that wasn’t a fluke — the experiment’s been reproduced twice since, with the same result both times.

 The reason is testosterone.
 Another study sat baby boys in front of cars and balls.
 The higher the baby’s testosterone, they found, the more time the baby spent staring at things that roll.